dvr85/dvr85/README.md

 ## 🔭 Currently Exploring

 💻 **Local AI Inference**
 AI should be available and helpful for everyone.
-The gap between "requires a data center" and "runs on your laptop" is closing faster than most people realize.
 I'm excited that the most impactful AI deployments of the next decade won't need the cloud.

 🌍 **World Models**
 The next leap isn't better chatbots — it's AI that builds causal models of its environment, predicting its consequences and acts on them.
 Exploring more about the next chapter in AI.